ConduitNetwork/docs/integration_guides/ITSM/ServiceNow.rst

 Integration
   Select from a ServiceNow Integration added in `Administration -> Integrations` New Incident Action
-  The Service Now action to take when a Morpheus incident is created.
+  The Service Now action to take when a Conduit incident is created.
 Close Incident Action
-  The Service Now action to take when a Morpheus incident is closed.
+  The Service Now action to take when a Conduit incident is closed.

 Incident Severity Mapping

 .. [width="40%",frame="topbot",options="header"]

 =================== =================
-|morpheus| Severity ServiceNow Impact
+|conduit| Severity ServiceNow Impact
 ------------------- -----------------
 Info                Low/Medium/High
 Warning             Low/Medium/High